mjrobbins18/Roadmap/README.md

 You can jump into the lessons from any unit any time you want to supplement your learning, these do not need to be done from start to finish.

+The order of the units may be different in your SEI, so just find the topic (such as front-end fundamentals) instead of worrying about a unit number.

 Enjoy!

-## Unit 1: Front-End Fundamentals:
+## Front-End Fundamentals:

 * [JavaScript Daily Code Challenges](https://git.generalassemb.ly/SEIR-Advanced-Materials/daily-js-code-challenges) (ongoing throughout course)
 * [Landscaper](https://git.generalassemb.ly/SEIR-Advanced-Materials/landscaper)